am-practicum/am-practicum/README.md

 - 🏴󠁲󠁵󠁭󠁯󠁷󠁿 I live in Russia, Moscow.
 - 💳 I'm an software developer at Intechcard LLC.
+- 👍 I have developed MES and DP for manufacturing for the company I work for.
-- 👀 I’m interested in backend ['Python', 'SQLAlchemy', 'PyQt', 'DRF',]
+- 👀 I am interested in manufacturing software and technology ['Python', 'SQLAlchemy', 'PyQt', 'GPG/AES', 'EMV/APDU']
 - 🤞 I'm learning C++

 ## 🛠 My fancy badge area